Research ethics and integrity

 - Consent form/s (use the template provided above)

-When you complete and submit the application in Themis the HEAG administrator will receive an email prompt and start the HEAG review process.
-NO HARD COPIES ARE REQUIRED.
+When you complete and submit the application in Themis, the HEAG administrator will receive an email prompt and start the HEAG review process.
+No hard copies of documents are required.

 Be prepared for feedback from the HEAG.
 The HEAG will review your application thoroughly and provide detailed feedback on your application.
 Almost every applicant will need to make some revisions and respond to the feedback.
 The word limits on the form, where provided, are indicative of how much information is required to answer the questions.
 It is important to provide enough information so the HEAG can understand the project activities and what you are asking the participants to do and to what benefit.